 When should I see a doctor?

 If the pain persists after several months you should schedule a visit with Dr. Dresher, our trained foot and ankle specialist.
 You may have underlying issues such as a bone spur rubbing on the tissue or a stress fracture.
 At that time Dr. Dresher may request an x-ray or an MRI to better understand what is causing your heel pain in the morning.
-Surgery should be a last resort for plantar fasciitis treatment unless there is a secondary condition like a bone spur.
-The specialists at the foot and ankle clinic at Colorado Springs Orthopaedic Group can assess your condition and make a plantar faciitis treatment plan that will work for you.
+Surgery should be the last resort for plantar fasciitis treatment unless there is a secondary condition like a bone spur.
+The specialists at the foot and ankle clinic at Colorado Springs Orthopaedic Group can assess your condition and make a plantar fasciitis treatment plan that will work for you.